You Can Still Cross The River Without Paying A Toll

 TARC Is Toll Free

-Additionally, $20 million was provided as part of the overall project to TARC, the Transit Authority of River City, to fund a number of improvements, including enhanced bus service across the river.
+Twenty million dollars was provided to TARC, the Transit Authority of River City, as part of the Ohio River Bridges Project.
+The money was used to fund a number of improvements including enhanced bus service across the river.
 TARC buses do not pay tolls and TARC riders are not charged an extra fee to cross the bridges.

 Ticket To Ride Is Also Toll Free